mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 * `auto_scaling_compute_enabled` - (Optional) Specifies whether cluster tier auto-scaling is enabled.
 The default is false.
     - Set to `true` to enable cluster tier auto-scaling.
 If enabled, you must specify a value for `providerSettings.autoScaling.compute.maxInstanceSize`.
     - Set to `false` to disable cluster tier auto-scaling.

+    -> **IMPORTANT:** If `auto_scaling_compute_enabled` is true,  then Atlas will automatically scale up to the maximum provided and down to the minimum, if provided.
+        This will cause the value of `provider_instance_size_name` returned to potential be different than what is specified in the Terraform config and if one then applies a plan, not noting this, Terraform will scale the cluster back down to the original instanceSizeName value.
+         To prevent this a lifecycle customization should be used, i.e.:
+        ```hcl
+          lifecycle {
+              ignore_changes = [provider_instance_size_name]
+          }
+        ```

 * `auto_scaling_compute_scale_down_enabled` - (Optional) Set to `true` to enable the cluster tier to scale down.
 This option is only available if `autoScaling.compute.enabled` is `true`.
     - If this option is enabled, you must specify a value for `providerSettings.autoScaling.compute.minInstanceSize`